Attending your workshop

 Am I required to attend?

 Choosing to not attend your workshop may inhibit future opportunities at the University.
 This includes applying for leadership positions within the University or your Academic School.
-This includes the Fresher's Team, Resident Assistants, and more.
-Make sure to attend your scheduled workshop.
+This includes the Fresher's Team and Course Rep positions, so it's important to attend your session.

 I can't attend my scheduled workshop

-We've carefully timetabled workshops into a designated slot.
-We've done this around the rest of your course schedule.
+We've carefully timetabled workshops into a designated slot that fits around the rest of your course schedule.
 We strongly recommended you attend during your designated time.
 Previous students also preferred attending in their designated slot, with people they knew.

-If, under extreme circumstances, you can't attend your designated workshop, email us.
-This can include sickness.
-We'll arrange an alternative workshop for you to attend.
+If, under extreme circumstances, you can't attend your designated workshop, email us and we will arrange an alternative workshop for you to attend.
+This can include sickness, care responsibilities and other appointments.
+If you have any other concerns about attending your designated workshop, email us.

 Exemption process for survivors

-We recognise there are students within our NTU community who may not feel able to attend this workshop due to a prior experience of sexual violence.
-Please email us so we can exempt you from attending the workshop.
-You don't need to go into detail about what you've experienced when you email us.
+We recognise there are students within our NTU community who may not feel able to attend this workshop due to a prior experience of sexual or domestic violence.
+Please use the form below to request your an exemption.
+You don't need to go into detail about what you've experienced.

 We encourage any student who feels they may need support to access our Sexual Violence Support service.
-This is a specialist service for survivors of sexual violence.
-It sits within our Student Support Services.
+This is a specialist service for survivors of sexual violence that sits within our Student Support Services.

 Find out more about Sexual Violence Support.